Vyral/jon-mann/_posts/2019-04-05-is-working-with-an-online-lender-a-good-idea.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: j6sapwCkMsw
+youtube_code: B1LGaDRIFPc
 ---

 {% include youtube.html %}

 Many clients ask me if they should use one of the online lenders they’ve seen advertised on TV.
 You know the ones—Quicken Loans, Rocket Mortgage, and so on.

-My answer to this question? **Possibly; there are both pros and cons to working with online lenders.&nbsp;**
+My answer to this question? **Possibly; there are both pros and cons to working with online lenders. **

 Let’s begin by discussing the pros: